flowkey/piano-recording-task/README.md

 # React Piano Task

-Build a small piano application that can play sounds, as well as store and retrieve sequences of played keys from a local GraphQL server.
+Build a small piano application that can play sounds, as well as store and retrieve sequences of played keys.

 *If anything here is unclear or any questions come to your mind, don’t hesitate to contact us - we’re here for you!*

 ### Implementation instructions

 - Focus on **clean, readable Code** and **Simplicity**
-- Use React for the Frontend
+- Use **React** for the Frontend
-- Use GraphQL for communication with the server
-- A starting point for the GraphQL server is given below with the [Apollo Server](#apollo-server)
 - You can use the given [Piano Sounds](#piano-sounds) files or any of your choice

 ### Minimum requirements

+- Piano:
     - Clickable black and white keys, which play a sound when clicked
-- A "Start Song" button to start recording a sequence of keys
+    - Visual feedback on touching the keys
+- Store song (sequence of keys):
-- A "Store Song" button to stop recording a sequence of keys and send it to the apollo server
+    - Show buttons to start/stop recording a sequence of keys
-- Enter a song title on pressing "Store Song"
+    - Enable defining a song title
-- A list of stored songs with title
+    - Show a list of stored songs with title

 ### Optional features

-- Visual feedback on touching the keys
-- Correct piano tone scales
-- Replaying stored songs
+- Enable replaying stored songs
+- Store and retrieve the songs from a **GraphQL** server instead of from a local array (server given here: [Apollo Server](#apollo-server))

+## Piano Sounds

+The directory `grand-piano-mp3-sounds` contains sample sounds you can use for this task.
+Alternatively you can use sounds from `https://github.com/pffy/mp3-piano-sound` or other sample sounds of your preference.

 ## Apollo Server